Weston-super-Mare Lifeboat Station: Services

-The first lifeboat at Weston-super-Mare was on station for seven years but it was only involved in two rescues, one of which involved taking 40 passengers off the SS Welsh Prince which got into difficulties after leaving Birnbeck Pier on 22 September 1884.
+The first lifeboat at Weston-super-Mare was on station for seven years but it was only involved in two rescues, including the SS Welsh Prince.
 In all, the pulling and sailing lifeboats that were stationed at Weston-super-Mare during the 51 years from 1882 to 1933 were only called out on 12 services and rescued 55 people.
 The motor lifeboats over the next 36 years were called out 104 times and rescued 89 people.

 In common with other lifeboat stations, the number of service calls has increased significantly since the 1960s due to the rise in leisure craft and swimmers.
 A-504, the first large ILB, rescued 65 people in 172 services during its 13 years at Weston-super-Mare; the other ILBs have now made well over 1,000 service launches.
 Weston-super-Mare is the busiest RNLI station on the south side of the Bristol Channel.
 In 2010 it was called into action on 47 occasions, rescuing 27 people and a dog which had fallen down a cliff; in 2011 there were 42 launches totalling 133 hours at sea and resulting in the rescue of 19 people.

 Late in the evening of 13 September 1975, ILB A-504 was launched info a Force 9 gale in response to a report of red flares being seen off Brean Down, the promontory on the south side of Weston Bay.
 The crew found a motor boat on rocks in a cove below Brean Down, with people both in the water and on the cliff above the boat.
 An anchor was dropped and the lifeboat used the tide to bring it as close as possible to the shore, the motors being lifted out of the water to allow it to get as closer.
 The people were then hauled through the water attached to a safety line.
-Helmsman Julian Morris was awarded an RNLI Bronze Medal for his outstanding seamanship, great skill and tremendous courage.
+Helm Julian Morris was awarded an RNLI Bronze Medal for his outstanding seamanship, great skill and tremendous courage.

-On the afternoon of 20 July 1986 Helmsman Morris took Weston Centenary to Brean Down to rescue two young boys who had been trapped by the tide, but he could only get to within 40 yd of the shore.
-Lifeboatman Richard Spindler volunteered to swim through the 5 ft high surf several times to take lifejackets to the boys and bring them back to the lifeboat.
-For his bravery he was awarded the RNLI's 'Thanks on Velum'.
+On the afternoon of 20 July 1986, Helm Morris took Weston Centenary to Brean Down to rescue two young boys who had been trapped by the tide, but he could only get to within 40 yd of the shore.
+Lifeboat man Richard Spindler volunteered to swim through the 5 ft high surf several times to take life-jackets to the boys and bring them back to the lifeboat.
+For this service, he was accorded "The Thanks of the Institution inscribed on Vellum".